Global AML and Financial Crime TechSprint 2018

-In May 2018, we held a 3-day Global Anti-Money Laundering and Financial Crime TechSprint.
-Our fifth and largest TechSprint, the event focused on how new technology can be used to more effectively combat money laundering and financial crime.
+In May 2018, we held a 3-day TechSprint, focusing on how technology can be used to more effectively combat money laundering and financial crime.

 The United Nations (UN) estimates that at least US$1.6 trillion is laundered through the global financial system each year.
 This is the proceeds of human, drug, arms and endangered wildlife trafficking, slavery, corruption, fraud and other crimes.
 It is also estimated that less than 1% of illicit financial flows are intercepted globally.